 Hy 105.
 Analysis and Design of Hydraulic Projects.
 6 or more units as arranged; any term.
-The detailed analysis or design of a complex hydraulic structure or project emphasizing interrelationships of various components, with applications of fluid mechanics and/or hydrology.
+The detailed analysis or design of a complex hydraulic structure or water resources project emphasizing interrelationships of various components, with applications of fluid mechanics and/or hydrology.
 Students generally work on a single problem for the entire term, with frequent consultations with the instructor.
-Among possible problems or projects are multipurpose river storage projects, spillways, waterpower developments, pipelines, pumping stations, distribution and collection systems, flood control systems, ocean outfalls, water and sewage treatment plants, irrigation systems, navigation locks and harbors.
-Instructors: Vanoni, Brooks, Raichlen.
+Instructors: Staff.